thomis/eventhub-processor2/example/README.md

 * Start one crasher.rb

 ## What is the goal
-* See how the components work under various conditions
+* See how the components work under various conditions.
+Feel free to manually interact (Exp. kill -9 PID)
 * There should be no files left in the data folder when all example messages are consumed

 ## Note